 - Your predicted income security over the life of the loan

-Keeping these in mind will help you make an informed decision on the right loan for you.
+Keeping these in mind will help you make an informed decision on the right loan.

-A secured personal loan is one that is guaranteed or ‘secured’ by an asset you already own, such as a car.
+A secured personal loan is guaranteed or ‘secured’ by an asset you own, such as a car.
 What this means is that if you don’t make the agreed repayments, your lender could use that asset as collateral and take it to cover the cost of the loan.

-An unsecured personal loan is one that doesn’t require any security for the money you borrow.
+An unsecured personal loan does not require any security for the money you borrow.
 While this is good for people who don’t have major assets, it can mean that you’ll pay a higher interest rate on the loan than if it was secured.
-Unsecured personal loans are more flexible and have a faster approval process than a secured personal loan.
+Unsecured personal loans are more flexible and have faster approval than secured personal loans.

-The predictable nature of a fixed rate loan is a definite advantage for many borrowers, but it does come with downsides.
-Fixed rate loans tend to come with higher fees and you may not be able to make extra payments on your loan to shorten its lifespan.
+The predictable nature of a fixed-rate loan is a definite advantage for many borrowers, but it does come with downsides.
+Fixed-rate loans tend to come with higher fees, and you may need help to make extra payments on your loan to shorten its lifespan.
 If you wish to pay off your loan early, you may even be hit with a charge.

-Variable rate personal loans can be a good option for people with the flexibility to afford repayments if their interest rate goes up or down over the course of the loan.
-While there’s the disadvantage of not knowing what you’ll have to budget for each month, there are advantages to variable rate loans including: you can make extra payments to reduce the length of your loan, and you can often redraw from available funds.
+Variable-rate personal loans can be a good option for people who can afford repayments if their interest rate goes up or down throughout the loan.
+While there’s the disadvantage of not knowing what you’ll have to budget for each month, there are advantages to variable rate loans, including you can make extra payments to reduce the length of your loan.
+You can often redraw from available funds.

-If someone asks you to co-sign their loan you must think very carefully about whether this is the right choice for you.
-On top of repaying the loan amount, your credit score could be affected by their missed payments and it’s very difficult to remove yourself from the agreement.
+If someone asks you to co-sign their loan, you must think very carefully about whether this is the right choice for you.
+On top of repaying the loan amount, your credit score could be affected by their missed payments, and it’s tough to remove yourself from the agreement.
 You also have no right to the money that’s being lent even though you’re legally responsible for it.

 If you have a low credit score, having someone co-sign your loan may improve your chances of approval or the interest rate that you’re offered.

-A payday loan is a short-term loan designed to help borrowers make it to their next pay cheque.
-While they’re easy to apply and be approved for, payday loans are known for their high interest rates as well as significant fees and charges if you default on any of your payments.
+A payday loan is a short-term loan designed to help borrowers make it to their next paycheque.
+While they’re easy to apply and be approved for, payday loans are known for their high-interest rates and significant fees and charges if you default on any of your payments.

 In Australia, payday loans are heavily regulated due to a previous culture of predatory lending that left many people in significant debt.
-If you’re short on cash it can be tempting to go with a short-term payday loan but be aware that the risk of falling into a debt spiral is very real.
-If you’re struggling financially, it’s best to speak to a Debt Solutions Company who can help get you back on track with a sustainable, long term plan.
+If you’re short on cash, it can be tempting to go with a short-term payday loan but be aware that the risk of falling into a debt spiral is very real.
+If you’re struggling financially, it’s best to speak to a Debt Solutions Company that can help get you back on track with a sustainable, long-term plan.